auth0/docs/articles/protocols/saml/adfs.md

 * Create a user on the IdP that you can use to test your new connection.
 * [Enable your Connection](/connections) for at least one application.

-1. To test your connection, navigate to **Connections > Enterprise > AD FS**.
+1. To test your connection, navigate to **Connections > Enterprise > ADFS**.
-2. Click the AD FS row (or the hamburger icon to the right) to bring up a list of your AD FS connections.
+2. Click the ADFS row (or the hamburger icon to the right) to bring up a list of your ADFS connections.
 3. Select the one you want to test and click the **play** button to test the connection.

 ## Troubleshooting

-If you have any issues with your SAML AD FS configuration, see [Troubleshooting SAML Configuration](/protocols/saml/saml-configuration/troubleshoot) for more information.
+If you have any issues with your SAML ADFS configuration, see [Troubleshooting SAML Configuration](/protocols/saml/saml-configuration/troubleshoot) for more information.